 The Hayman fire in the summer of 2002 burned almost 140,000 acres of forest around the guest dude ranch.
 The ranch and our 500 acres were miraculously saved and the forest in the ensuing years has had abundant rain causing the wild flowers, undergrowth and aspen trees to recover beautifully.
 Learn more about the Hayman Fire.

 During our Fall and Spring seasons we do not offer a supervised 6-12 year old or teen program.
 We do offer our 3-5 year old supervised program and babysitting for infants.
-For those children 6-12 and your teenagers, we offer a wide range of activities to enjoy with you including horseback riding, fishing, hiking, line dancing, etc.
+For those children 6-12 and your teenagers, we offer a wide range of activities to enjoy with you including horseback riding, fishing, hiking, square dancing, etc.

 Many of our staff are Red Cross First Aid certified and a number of them are trained and certified in Advanced Wilderness First Aid.
 For minor issues or concern, hospital emergency rooms are only an hour away.
 For major concerns, EMTs can be at the ranch in 30 minutes or an evacuation helicopter in 25 minutes.

 Lost Valley is delightfully isolated in the Pike National Forest.
 Our nearest neighbor is 7 miles away and our dirt road ends at the ranch.
 Folks come to Lost Valley to "get away" and here you are away from it all!
 Our staff is specially trained to watch out for all ages of our guests.
 All of our cabins have dead-bolts.
 At night we have a watchman who is up until about midnight and immediate phone access to one of the Ranch manager's residences is available at the front desk all night long.